Bartuniooo/Bartuniooo/README.md

 💻 Passionate about Java, Python and Rust <br>
 🚀 Always learning something new  <br>

----
 ## 👩‍💻 About me
 My name is Bartek.
 I focus on building projects that develop my skills, especially in four main niches.
-  1. Learn the fundaments
+  1. Mastering the fundamentals
-  2. Learn on practical business task
+  2. Applying knowledge to build real-world business apps and solve real problems
   3. Solve my daily problems and can be usefull for others
   4. Is deeply curious

----

 ## 💻 My Tech Stack